Color Block Crochet Pattern Main Image

 Design Inspiration:

 I am very low-maintenance.
 Any kind of unnecessary sprucing-up (i.e. makeup or blow-drying), or taking more than 30 seconds to decide what outfit to wear is just not my thing.
 And since I always design my patterns with intention and purpose, I wanted a sweater that was versatile.
-My goal with this pattern was to design a warm sweater that could be worn proudly paired with a variety of styles during the day and then transition into a cozy comfort with some sweats at the end of the day.
+My goal with this pattern was to design a bulky crochet sweater pattern that was cozy warm and that could be worn proudly paired with a variety of styles during the day and then transition into a cozy comfort with some sweats at the end of the day.

 Check and check.